aashish-dhiman/Authorisation/README.md

 ## Features

-- User registration: Users can register by providing an email and password.
-- User login: Users can log in using their registered email and password.

-## Features

 - User Registration:
   - Users can register by providing a unique username and password.
   - The registration process uses Passport.js for local authentication.